Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 2. Create a second Command Button on the Form.

-4. Change the Name Property value to cmdOpenForm, and the Caption Property Value as Open Form.
+4. Change the Name Property value to cmdOpenForm, and the Caption Property Value to Open Form.

 6. Copy and paste the second Program from the top into the Module and save the Open Argument Demo Form.

-7. Create a Tabular type Form for Products Table and name the Form as Products.
+7. Create a Tabular type Form for the Products Table and save the Form as Products.

 8. Open the Open Argument Demo Form and click on the Open Form Command Button.